United Air set to move to single booking system

 “That will come to a culmination overnight Friday night to Saturday morning,” Hand said.

-Early Saturday morning, the Continental.com website will disappear in favor of the United branded site.
+Early Saturday morning, the Continental.com website will disappear in favour of the United branded site.

 Hand said the company chose the Continental platform over United partly because it offered more flexibility to users making reservations on the site.